alttch/eva3/doc/uc/uc_api.rst

 result - get action status
 --------------------------

-Checks the result of the action by it's UUID or returns the actions for the specified unit.
+Checks the result of the action by its UUID or returns the actions for the specified unit.

 Parameters: